The Return of Live Events

-After nine months of this however, people are starting to wonder what the future for events will look like.
+However, people are starting to wonder what the future for events will look like.
 One thing that is certain is that events have changed irrevocably over the course of the pandemic.
-With hybrid and virtual the only way events could go ahead, the pandemic has propelled these platforms forward quicker than was initially expected.
-We predict that there will always be some element of virtual events paired with live events.
-For example, it is likely that most events will continue to be accessible online either during the event or available on demand.
+With hybrid and virtual the only way events could go ahead, the pandemic has propelled these platforms forward quicker than was initially expected and we predict elements of virtual events will become an indivisible part of future live events.

 But live events will return; face to face events allow people to connect to one another and enjoy real, human experiences.
 It is these experiences that drive businesses forward, connect you to your colleagues and allow you to bring together ideas and work collaboratively.
 We don’t know about you, but we’re not ready to give that up!